mobxjs/mobx/README.md

 React.render(<Timer timerData={timerData} />, document.body);
 ```

 So what will this app do?
 It does nothing!
-The timer increases every second, but the UI never responds to that.
-After the interval updates the timer we should force the UI to update.
+The timer increases every second, but the will UI never update.
+To fix that, we should force the UI to refresh somehow upon each interval.
-But that is the kind of dependency we want to avoid in our code.
-So let's apply two simple functions of mobservable instead to fix this issue:
+But that is the kind of dependency we should avoid in our code.
+We shouldn't have to _pull_ data from our state to update the UI.
+Instead, the data structures should be in control and call the UI when it needs an update.
+The state should be _pushed_ throughout our application.
+This is called inversion of control.

+We can apply two simple functions of Mobservable to achieve this.

 ### mobservable.makeReactive